etnothomas/kaizo/readme.md

 The main object under com.kaizo.assignment will start a simple server and bind it to local host and port 8080.
 It uses persistenc actors and leveldb.
 State is stored under target/kaizo.
 This folder should be created in the root of the project.

+# Endpoints
-It will expose the following endpoints
+The following endpoints are exposed

 ### Create Stream:  /kaizo/v1/addcustomerstream
 This endpoint takes two parameters: